All Episodes

 I mean, that is like, I feel like any moral system, let's say, I don't know, a big one.

-Let's call it Christianity.
+Let's go Christianity.

-If I'm not the ruler of this country, there's nothing I can do.
+If a billionaire were to say, if I'm not the ruler of this country, there's nothing I can do.

 dan friesen

-There's nothing anybody can do, really.
+Well, there's nothing anybody can do, really.

 jordan holmes